 Feeling overwhelmed by all the demands on your time?
-Isn't it amazing that one of the reasons you chose to take an online course, or get your degree online, was to save time?
+Isn't it amazing that one of the reasons you chose to take an online college program, or get your degree online, was to save time?
 However, now it seems what you lack more than anything is time to do it all.

 As Cindy, who is a 47-year-old working mother with two adult children, ages 21 and 22, and getting her Ph.D. online, found out.
 "I used to think that online learning would take less time, but I have found that it takes more time because so much of it is self-directed."

 Not to worry!
 This article will provide you with some proven time management techniques that hopefully will help you to get more done in less time.